kanian/functional-typescript-lib/README.md

 # FUNCTIONAL TYPESCRIPT LIB
-A set of typescript functional tools.
+This library is a set of typescript functional tools.

 To install:
   ```